nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 #### Use case 7: Edit task

 **MSS**
-1. Task Manager list all tasks
+1. toDoList list all tasks
 2. User requests to edit a task
-3. Task Manager edit the task for the specify field
+3. toDoList edit the task for the specify field
-4. Task Manager updates the list of task
+4. toDoList updates the list of task

 Use case ends.